On A Path Toward Healing

 While there is more than one path to heal, the ultimate goal is to help community members find solace in a way that works best for them.
 Through The Power of Art, I have come to better understand the arts as a positive force for bringing communities together.
 Public art projects like this serve as an important reminder that there is always more to unite than divide us, particularly as we embark on our shared journey of resilience.

 The City of Coral Springs, in partnership with the City of Parkland, is a winner of the 2018 Bloomberg Philanthropies Public Art Challenge which provides grants for free, temporary public art pieces.
-Learn more about the Public Art Challenge here and The Power of Art here.
+Learn more about the Public Art Challenge here.